8:00 am Registration & Morning Coffee

 4:30 pm Examining the Intricacies of the Small Molecule Landscape to Influence Future Direction of RNA-Targeted Drug Discovery

-• Jennifer Petter Founder and Chief Innovation Officer, Arrakis Therapeutics Inc.
+• Jennifer Petter Founder & Chief Innovation Officer, Arrakis Therapeutics Inc.

 Synopsis